Rocket science, meet medical science

 In your first year, you'll take a mixture of Physics, Biology, Mathematics, and Chemistry courses to give you the foundations for your upper-year classes.
 After first year, most of your classes will be Physics courses with some Biology courses.

-Learn more about courses you'll take for your Life Physics degree.
+Learn more about courses you'll take for your Biological and Medical Physics degree.

 Customize your degree

-You can add additional areas of interest and expertise by including one of the minors available to all Waterloo students or a specialization as part of your degree.
+You can add additional areas of interest and expertise by including one of the minors available to all Waterloo students.

 Get tips from Waterloo students